 - Be sure your loan and appraisal are complete within the contingency period

-- If you don’t already have one, Randall can recommend a licensed home inspector to inspect the home and provide you with a formal report (paid for by the buyer)
+- If you don’t already have one, Randall can provide you information to find a licensed home inspector to inspect the home and provide you with a formal report (paid for by the buyer)

 - Obtain a termite letter (not typically done when buying a condo)

-- Order a survey (paid for by the buyer).
+- Order a survey (usually paid for by the buyer).
 It is not required but highly recommended for all properties (except condos).

 - Obtain Hazard or homeowner’s insurance.
 Have your homeowner’s insurance agent fax a copy of the declarations page and payment receipt to the attorney’s and mortgage consultant’s office.